-Presentations just like this one are available for viewing on the National SAR website, simply click the button below to see more.
+Presentations are available for viewing on the National SAR website, simply visit www.sar.org

 The SAR produced a year-long audio series titled “Keyhole To History”.
 These 52 one-minute audio stories are a perfect daily addition to any classroom’s curriculum.
-You can listen to Week 1’s story on Betsy Ross using the audio player to the right.
-Access all 52 audio stories and other audio materials from the National SAR website via the button below.
+Access all 52 audio stories and other audio materials from the National SAR website, simply visit www.sar.org

 The SAR invites students of all ages and grades to get involved and discover their patriotism by participating in a SAR sponsored and operated contest.
 The St Petersburg SAR Chapter student contest entries’ have won many awards over the past decades.
 From written essays to verbal orations to poster competitions the SAR has a variety of contests designed for every age.
 Contests are judged on a chapter, state, and national level and award prizes at each level.
 Contact any of our Chapters’ leadership (see leadership page) to learn more about entering the contests!

 The SAR Youth Exchange Program is an opportunity for youths from France or the United States to visit the other country for a period of two to three weeks.
 The program involved the children and grandchildren of SAR members in France and the United States and was first implemented in 2008 and 2009 and has been a resounding success.
 The exchange includes young ladies and gentlemen between the ages of twelve and twenty years old.
 This program has proven to be a wonderful opportunity for young people from both countries to experience a different culture, develop new relationships, and share our mutual heritage of freedom.
 During the summer of 2010, the SAR had six youths participate in this program.
 The American youths were from Santa Ana, California; Concord, North Carolina; and Jacksonville, Florida.
 The three French youth participants from France were all from Paris, France.